Updated: 2025/Nov/16

 implementation and the function implementation should not make any use of

 P after sqlite3_set_auxdata() has been called.
+Furthermore, a call to

-parameters and expressions composed from the same.
+values and parameters and expressions composed from the same.

 The value of the N parameter to these interfaces should be non-negative.